Interior IT ?Not Dumb, Just Broke'

-I regard that comment as a blot on the record of the fine IT professionals I worked with during my stay at Interior.
+I regard that comment as a blot on the record of the fine IT professionals I worked with during my tenure at Interior.
 Good IT, like a good legal defense, is built on the back of money.
-I spent more than 10 years telling people, "We were not dumb, we were just broke."
+I spent more than 10 years telling people, "We were not dumb; we were just broke."

-I also spent 12 years at the EPA.
+I also spent 12 years at the Environmental Protection Agency.
 It is about the same size as NPS in terms of staff, but it is far smaller in regard to infrastructure.
-However, EPA had an IT budget about 10 times larger than NPS.
+However, the EPA had an IT budget about 10 times larger than NPS.
 I made an annual request for an IT security program throughout the 1990s but could never get it funded.
 The choice we had was security and little network or a network and little security.

 Most of the problems discussed in "The great divide" are little more than symptoms of the long-term chronic underfunding of Interior IT-related processes.

-Your articles also put some emphasis on the Interior CIO position, giving the impression that there is some measure of line IT control from that position.
-In reality, IT in Interior works more like a beehive, ant colony or maybe a jellyfish where the cells work together without a well-developed central nervous system.
-Each bureau IT function and major Interior IT function (accounting, payroll, mainframe management) operate together without much central control.
+Your articles also put some emphasis on the Interior chief information officer, giving the impression that there is some meas.ure of line IT control from that position.
+In reality, each bureau's IT func.tion and major Interior IT function (accounting, payroll, mainframe management) operate without much central control.
 The Interior CIO had almost no line budget and very few technical resources.
-You are wasting your time investigating any specific Interior IT problem from that perspective.

-In the late 1990s, the NPS Web site became more and more popular with citizens around the world.
-In 2000, the site received more than a million hits a day, more than all other Interior sites combined and one of the top 10 in the federal sector.
-As this popularity grew, I became very concerned about potential network vulnerabilities caused by the IT funding shortfalls and the inherent mission differences of the NPS open systems and the BIA-type secure systems running on the open Interior network.
+As the popularity of the NPS Web site grew, I became very concerned about potential network vulnerabilities caused by the IT funding shortfalls and the inherent mission differences of NPS' open systems and the BIA-type secure systems running on the open Interior network.

-I knew if this resource went down for any length of time, you would never get all the customers back.
-Because I did not want to see this valuable Web-based resource go down the drain because of some Interior problem, during the "Y2K fix era," NPS received some additional IT funding.
-We installed state-of-the-art firewall and intrusion-detection equipment in front of the primary NPS Web servers and set up the primary circuit to these servers and a Domain Name System so they could be what I called "life-boated" or isolated from the Interior network if there was some form of catastrophic failure.
+During the "Y2K fix era," NPS received some additional IT funding.
+We installed state-of-the-art firewall and intrusion-detection equipment in front of the primary NPS Web servers and set up the primary circuit to these servers and a Domain Name System so they could be what I called "lifeboated" or isolated from the Interior network if there was some form of catastrophic failure.

 During the 1990s, we also maintained telephone dial-up connections to the mainframes for payroll input backup that was also separate from the Interior IP network.